YanWenKun/barotrauma-server-docker/docs/README.DockerHub.md

 - `Data/clientpermissions.xml`
 - `serversettings.xml`

-Tip: if you once started a server on your computer, just copy these files from it.
+Tip: If you once started a server on your computer, just copy these files from it.

 Note: The whole 'Barotrauma Dedicated Server' directory is mounted as a volume.
 You can edit it like your local game.
 The dedicated server is basically a core subset of the game.